Skip to content Skip to menu

 About the PCC and OPCC

-The Commissioner is the directly elected Police and Crime Commissioner for the county of Dorset, which includes the Bournemouth Borough Council, Borough of Poole and Dorset County Council local authority areas.
+The Commissioner is the directly elected Police and Crime Commissioner for the county of Dorset, which includes Bournemouth, Christchurch and Poole Council, and Dorset Council local authority areas.

 The PCC has a number of key statutory functions and responsibilities that are set out in the Police Reform and Social Responsibility Act 2011.
 In summary, these are: